Call Us

 Defending Against Possession of Dangerous Drug Charges

 At Tamou Law Group PLLC, our Arizona drug crime lawyers have extensive experience defending clients against possession of dangerous drug charges in Arizona.
+We diligently investigate the facts, identify weaknesses in the prosecution’s case, and develop a strong legal strategy to defend your rights.

 How We Do It